 The main resort at Marmari is very popular with Germans while the UK hotels stand rather isolated along the shore.
 Marmari has several tavernas and small shops selling the basic foodstuffs as well as the usual tourist souvenirs.

-The bars in Marmaris are generally subdued so don't count on karaoke until the early hours.
-Marmaris is a quiet resort and if you prefer something busier it is probably best to head elsewhere.
+The bars in Marmari are generally subdued so don't count on karaoke until the early hours.
+Marmari is a quiet resort and if you prefer something busier it is probably best to head elsewhere.

-The inland road south from Marmari brings you to the area known as PILI, or PYLI, the joint name for three neighbouring hamlets of ARMANIOU, AGIOS GEORGIO and AGIOS NIKALO.
+The inland road south from Marmari brings you to the area known as Pyli, the joint name for three neighbouring hamlets of Armaniou, Agios Georgios and Agios Nikoloas.

 The hamlets at Pyli are set within lush countryside and villagers here are mostly cattle farmers.
 The villages of Pyli are nothing special but there is not much else to choose from in this neck of the woods if you want to take a break from the beach resorts.
 You can visit the tomb of Harmylos, an ancient Kos hero.

-From Pili the road leads to PALIO PILI where there is the well preserved remains of a Byzantine fortress that shelters a church dedicated to the Virgin Mary within its walls.
+From Pili the road leads to Palio Pyli where there is the well preserved remains of a Byzantine fortress that shelters a church dedicated to the Virgin Mary within its walls.

-The fast developing beach resort of MASTICHARI or MASTIHARI has an attractive beach of flat white sand and has attracted package tour companies in some numbers.
+The fast developing beach resort of Mastichari (Mastihari) has an attractive beach of flat white sand and has attracted package tour companies in some numbers.